mrtopher/dashEE/README.markdown

 With the release of dashEE 2.0 come some exciting new developer features:

 * __Widget Folders:__ widgets can now be packaged in their own folder within the widgets directory of a module.
 This is especially helpful for the development of interactive widgets.
+* __Widget Models & Views:__ widgets can now support their own model and view files giving you the same power and flexibility that you have when building other EE add-ons like modules.
 * __Install/Uninstall Methods:__ you can now include install and uninstall methods in your widget to facilitate actions that need to happen when a widget is first used and when it is removed.
 * __Add/Remove Methods:__ similar to install/uninstall methods, add/remove methods fire every time a user adds or removed a widget from a dashboard.
 Perfect for cleaning data out of a DB table, etc.
 * __Widget Specific JS:__ you can now include custom widget specific JavaScript with your widget and leverage the new dashEE jQuery plugin to facilitate GET/POST requests with custom widget methods in your widget file.